Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Methodology

 \subsubsection{CD}

-The CD is used to assess the quality and diversity of images based on cosine distance.
-It computes a cosine distance by extracting the feature vectors of images using deep neural networks \cite{salimans2018improving}.
+CD is used to assess the quality and diversity of images.
+The cosine distance is computed by extracting the feature vectors of images using deep neural networks \cite{salimans2018improving}.
 CD for two images is computed using the feature vectors \textit{f1} and \textit{f2} as defined in Eq. \ref{fig:CosDistFormula}.

 In Eq. \ref{fig:CosDistFormula} \cite{salimans2018improving}, \textit{f1} and \textit{f2} refer to the feature vectors extracted from 2 images.
 A higher value of CD indicates higher diversity between images of a single class.
 In this work, feature vectors are extracted from an InceptionV3 model pre-trained on the ImageNet dataset.
 The CD is computed using 708 real and 708 synthetic images.